-If you're having difficulty with Workforce Australia Online, feel like you need more support or you would prefer face-to-face servicing, you can move to provider services at any time.
+If you're having difficulty with Workforce Australia Online or you would prefer face-to-face servicing, you can move to provider services at any time.
 You can do this by either using the Workforce Australia Online platform and accessing your account or by contacting the Digital Services Contact Centre.
 Centrelink can't action the transfer to a provider for you.